apple

 Composting Apple Pomace and Scraps

-Clumpy compost: Too much unchopped apple waste.
-Break up clumps and turn pile.
+• Clumpy compost: Too much unchopped apple waste can lead to clumps in the finished compost.
+Break up any clumps and turn the pile regularly to ensure even decomposition.

 What's the best way to compost rotten apples?

 Rotten apples decompose quickly but may attract pests.
-Bury rotten apples at least 10 inches deep in the center of the compost pile.
-Turn piles with rotten apples regularly to speed breakdown.
-Adding dry leaves prevents odors and pests.
+To compost them effectively, bury the rotten apples at least 10 inches deep in the center of the compost pile and turn the pile regularly to speed up breakdown.
+Adding dry leaves can help prevent odors and deter pests.

 Can you compost diseased apple waste?

-It's best not to compost apples with transmittable diseases like apple scab or fire blight.
-For general mold, compost diseased apples as long as they break down fully.
-Always bury diseased waste in the hot center of the pile and monitor for smells or growth.
+It's generally best to avoid composting apples with transmittable diseases like apple scab or fire blight.
+However, for general mold, composting diseased apples is fine as long as they break down fully.
+Always bury diseased waste in the hot center of the pile and monitor for any unusual smells or growth.

 Search again?